 This integration makes detectors less susceptible to overbias, electromagnetic interferences, electrostatic discharges, and other environmental exposures.
 It also provides other benefits, like output signal standardization, enhanced high-frequency (HF) performance, cost reduction, and miniaturization.

-VIGO System provides detection modules that are integrated with an infrared detector.
+VIGO Photonics provides detection modules that are integrated with an infrared detector.
 The modules are improved for uncooled temperatures and also for temperatures that can be realized with Peltier-cooler operation in the spectral range from 2 to 12 μm.
 Many circuit designs have been particularly designed to boost the performance of the modules in a variety of applications.

 IR radiation produced by an object is directed towards the active region of an IR detector, creating photoelectric signals that are subsequently perceived by the front-end electronics (FEE).